simonhamp/the-og/README.md

 );
 ```

 It also supports custom background images from local or remote sources.
-Details below, under **Themes**.
+See the [Custom Background Images](#custom-background-images) section below.

 ### Borders